asewnath/isolation_journal_analysis/README.md

-# isolation_journal_analysis
+# _The Isolation Journals_ Analysis

-Sentiment analysis from the isolation journals
+Sentiment analysis processing for journal entries